wombats-writing-code/xoces/README.md

 ## What and why
-Xoces is an interactive visualization tool for visualizing data that have both hierarchical levels and also relationships 'within the same level'.
+Xoces is a JavaScript widget for visualizing data that have both hierarchical levels and also relationships 'within the same level'.
 For example, you have learning outcomes grouped into subjects and you want to visualize how your outcomes relate to each other.
 Or you have actors and movies grouped by A/B/C/D-lists and you want to see how those all relate to each other.

 **Why use Xoces**
 We want to save people time by providing a neat but powerful, configurable visualization that works more or less out of the box.
 You could code it from scratch from d3, but we think you'll find the API pretty easy to use.
+Just include the widget in your code or HTML, specify your data, and you're good to go.

 ## Resources
-- Visit the [MIT Mapping Lab](http://mapping.mit.edu) (our lab)
+- Visit the [MIT Mapping Lab](http://mapping.mit.edu) (the people who made xoces)
     - See guides on how to model and map curricular data, e.g. for [mapping outcomes](http://mapping.mit.edu/outcomes-mapping), [concepts](http://mapping.mit.edu/concepts-mapping), [courses in a curriculum](http://mapping.mit.edu/curriculum-mapping), etc.
 - [Installing](#installing)
 - [Getting started](#getting-started)